 Collaboration with mentors and peers in the MESA program also played a crucial role in Coronado’s growth as a researcher.
 Although he struggled with social anxiety, discussing challenges and exchanging ideas with others offered new perspectives and solutions essential to the project’s success.

 The MESA program not only shaped Coronado’s academic and career goals but also transformed his perspective on the world and engineering.
 He discovered that growth often comes through “trial by fire”—embracing the unknown and learning from the experience.
-This mindset of pushing forward, even amid uncertainty, became central to his approach to research and life.
+This mindset of pushing forward, even amid uncertainty, became central to his approach in research and life.

 Coronado envisions his research as a foundational contribution to the scientific community.
 “I documented every step to create a blueprint for future students.
 Just like every engineering feat, someone has to provide the base,” Coronado shared.